D3ViL-2/IT5007-Project/README.md

 - git checkout -b xxx(new branch name)

 3. work on your feature or bug fix
+4. once code finished, ensure latest code is embedded in your branch
+- git merge origin/main
-4. commit your changes:
+5. commit your changes:
 - git add .
 - git commit -m "xxx"
 - git push

-5. once code finished, ensure latest code is embedded in your branch
-- git merge origin/main
 6. create a pull request (PR) to merge your branch into main branch
 7. ask teammate to review and merge your PR
+8. Ensure testing ok

 # Getting Started with Create React App